 In the Islamic world, matters developed more peacefully.
 Here it was the madhhabs, the schools of law, that decided whether an image was to be “prohibited” or merely considered “reprehensible”.
 There was never any doubt that images had no place in mosques and religious ceremonies.
 In all other areas it was, time and again, left up to the individual actors to negotiate the question of images within the framework of existing social power relations.
 Under these conditions, a rich pictorial culture developed at the princely courts of Persia, the Ottoman Empire, and the Mughal Empire in India, while in North Africa religious images were treated with utmost reservation.

 Are the medieval debates on images of relevance to us today? – Yes, certainly, namely for two reasons: For one thing, the exhibition does away with a long-held prejudice, as mentioned at the outset.
 For the other, we are living in times that are shaped and defined by images as never before.
 Images are omnipresent and readily available, 24/7.
 Although we might be aware of the manipulative power of images, we often tend to view them uncritically.
 At five media stations in the exhibition, we invite viewers to reflect on their own rapport with images.

 Complementary to the exhibition, we are organizing a series of lectures to address certain aspects in more depth, and in which we get to hear what world-renowned experts have to say on the subject.
 You find all lectures here.

-The exhibition is generously supported by the Parrotia Foundation and the Foundation ACCENTUS, Elena Probst Fonds.
+The exhibition is generously supported by the Parrotia Foundation, the Federal Office of Culture FOC and the Foundation ACCENTUS, Elena Probst Fonds.